allain/piff/README.md

 1. Semicolons are optional
 1. Use clauses are automatically inferred
-1. Functions can be composed using a special syntax
+1. Functions can be composed using a special pipe syntax
 1. Defining classes is less verbose
 1. Defining arrays is less verbose
 1. ...